-Freshmen and new transfer students (including transfers from other campuses of the University of Maine System) must satisfy the graduation requirements set out in the catalog in effect for the first semester of their attendance as a matriculated student.
+First-year and new transfer students (including transfers from other campuses of the University of Maine System) must satisfy the graduation requirements set out in the catalog in effect for the first semester of their attendance as a matriculated student.
 Students whose matriculation at the University has expired forfeit the right to pursue a degree according to the provisions of the original catalog and are bound instead by the catalog in effect for the first semester of attendance as a readmitted student.

-At the student's choice, a later catalog may be selected for graduation requirements; but a student may not select an earlier catalog.
+At the student's choice, a later catalog may be selected for graduation requirements; a student may not select an earlier catalog.
 In some cases, academic units have specific time limits for completion of graduation requirements.
 If so, that time limit will be noted in the appropriate school/college/division section of this catalog.
-Students must meet the requirements of a catalog issued within eight years of graduation.
-A student may use different catalogs to satisfy general education (core) requirements, major requirements and any minor requirements.
+Students must meet the requirements of a catalog issued within eight years of matriculation.
+A student may use different catalogs to satisfy general education (core) requirements, major requirements, and any minor requirements.

-The University is not bound by its previous catalog and maintains the right to control its course offerings.
+The University is not bound by its previous catalogs and maintains the right to control its course offerings.
 Where program/degree requirement changes have occurred that have resulted in changes to course offerings and/or availability, reasonable substitutions will be made to facilitate degree/program completion.

 The attendance policy is left to the discretion of the faculty member.
 Each semester, it is the responsibility of the faculty member to inform the students in each class of the attendance requirements for that class.